superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 posts = posts[:original_limit]
 ```

-This piece of code reflects the 2-step reranking algorithm, which at step 1 widens the search space as the top N potential candidates.
-Based on the sorted posts using the reranking score, it takes only the original number of posts asked by the client (our top K parameter exposed to the search method).
+This piece of code implements the 2-step reranking algorithm, which in step 1 widens the search space limit to include 7 times as many top N potential candidates.
+After the potential candidates have been identified, they are, in step 2, reranked and sorted based on their reranking scores.
+But instead of the returning all the ranked candidates, the algorithm returns only the top K candidates per the original post number (limit) set by the client.

 ### 5.5.
 Visualize retrieval with rerank

-After adding the `rerank` pattern to our retrieval system, let's take a look at how it improved the results of our `"Posts about Qdrant"` query ↓
+Now that we've added the `rerank` pattern to our retrieval system, let's see if it improves the results of our `"Posts about Qdrant"` query ↓

 :::::tabs
 ::::tab{title="Result 1"}